Italy national rugby union team

-The Italy national rugby union team (Italian: Squadra nazionale italiana di rugby) represents Italy in men's international rugby union.
-The team is known as gli Azzurri (the light-blues).
+The Italy national rugby union team represents Italy in men's international rugby union competitions.
+They are administered by Italian Rugby Federation and are known as gli Azzurri (the light-blues).
 Savoy blue is the common colour of the national teams representing Italy, as it is the traditional colour of the royal House of Savoy which reigned over the Kingdom of Italy from 1860 to 1946.

 Italy has played international rugby since 1929, and for decades was considered one of the best European teams outside the Five Nations Championship.
 Since 2000, Italy has competed annually in the Six Nations Championship with England, France, Ireland, Scotland and Wales.
 In 2013, they were holders of the Giuseppe Garibaldi Trophy which is played annually between Italy and France.
-Italy is ranked 12th in the world by the IRB as of 13th February 2023.
+Italy is ranked 8th in the world by the IRB as of the 15th of July 2024.

 Italian rugby rose to prominence in 2000 when it was added to the Five Nations, creating the Six Nations.
 Initially on the receiving end of some heavy defeats, the side grew in competitiveness, recording a fourth-place finish in 2007 and 2013, and one-sided defeats became less frequent.
-The Azzurri showed respectable results when playing at home in the early 2010s: they defeated France 22–21 in the 2011 Six Nations; and during the 2013 Six Nations, they again beat France 23–18, also defeating Ireland 22–15.
-Until 19 March 2022, Italy had not won a Six Nations game since beating Scotland in 2015.
-However, on 19 March, Edoardo Padovani scored a last minute try against Wales, to earn Italy their first win in 36 games, as well as their first away win against Wales and third away win in the tournament.
+The Azzurri showed respectable results when playing at home in the early 2010s: they defeated France 22–21 in the 2011 Six Nations Championship; and during the 2013 Six Nations Championship, they again beat France 23–18, also securing a 13-13 draw in 2024 and defeating Ireland 22–15.
+Italy has beaten Wales in 2003 Six Nations Championship, 2007 Six Nations Championship, 2022 Six Nations Championship, 2024 Six Nations Championship and 2025 Six Nations Championship, and securing a 18-18 draw in 2006 Six Nations Championship at the Millennium Stadium in Cardiff.

+In 2022 Six Nations Championship Edoardo Padovani scored a last minute try against Wales, to earn Italy their first win in 36 games, as well as their first away win against Wales and third away win in the tournament.
+Italy has also defeated Scotland in 2000 Six Nations Championship, 2004 Six Nations Championship, 2008 Six Nations Championship, 2010 Six Nations Championship, 2012 Six Nations Championship and 2024 Six Nations Championship at Stadio Olimpico, and in 2007 Six Nations Championship and in 2015 Six Nations Championship at Murrayfield.

-Italy has competed at every Rugby World Cup since the first tournament in 1987, where Italy played the inaugural game against New Zealand, but is yet to progress beyond the first round.
-The team has developed a reputation for being a consistent middle player at the tournament.
-Italy's results since the inception of a new group stage formula in 2003 have consistently followed a pattern of two wins against Tier 2 teams and two losses against Tier 1 ones (although in 2019, the match against New Zealand was cancelled due to Hagibis typhoon).
-The current head coach is Kieran Crowley, and the captain is currently Michele Lamaro.
+Italy have competed at every Rugby World Cup since the first tournament in 1987, where Italy played the inaugural game against New Zealand, but they are yet to progress beyond the first round.
+The team has developed a reputation for being a consistent middle man at the tournament.
+Italy's results, since the inception of a new group stage formula in 2003, have consistently followed a pattern of two wins against Tier 2 teams and two losses against Tier 1 ones (although in 2019, the match against New Zealand was cancelled due to Typhoon Hagibis and a draw was awarded as result).
+The current head coach is Gonzalo Quesada and the captain is currently Michele Lamaro.